Vector Consulting Group hires 21 interns from IIM, XLRI - www.lokmattimes.com

 Vector Consulting Group hires 21 interns from IIM, XLRI

-VMPL New Delhi [India], December 3: Vector Consulting Group, one of India's leading home-grown management consulting company has recently ...
+VMPL New Delhi [India], December 6: Vector Consulting Group, a leading homegrown management consulting company in India, has recently ...

 VMPL

-New Delhi [India], December 3: Vector Consulting Group, one of India's leading home-grown management consulting company has recently recruited 21 interns from the top B-schools of the country.
-The company concluded their campus recruitments by hiring from the following campuses: IIM-A, IIM-M, IIM-C, IIM-I, and XLRI.
+New Delhi [India], December 6: Vector Consulting Group, a leading homegrown management consulting company in India, has recently recruited 21 interns from the top B-schools in the country.
+The company concluded their campus recruitment by hiring from the following campuses: IIM-A, IIM-M, IIM-C, IIM-I, and XLRI.

-Driven by a strong pipeline of projects across sectors, the selected interns will work directly on projects at client locations, providing them with first-hand experience of consulting.

 "Our summer internship program has witnessed remarkable growth, with a substantial increase in the cohort size to 21 interns this year.
-We look forward to welcoming this talented group to our organization" said Sayan Chakrabarty, CHRO, Vector Consulting Group".
+We look forward to welcoming this talented group to our organisation," said Sayan Chakrabarty, CHRO, Vector Consulting Group.

-"What truly distinguishes our program is the opportunity it provides for interns to work on ongoing projects directly at the client location.
-This hands-on involvement offers them invaluable, real-world exposure to the consulting domain, serving both as a platform for professional development and a great testing ground.
-We believe this is the much-needed exposure that summer programs are designed for," he added.
+"Our summer interns work directly with project managers and partners in the firm, which offers them an invaluable, first-hand view of the consulting domain.
+Assignments that can be completed during the 2-month internship period, along with shadowing and guidance from project managers, are selected.
+These assignments act both as a platform for professional development and a great testing ground.
+For many, this may be a first foray into the world of consulting, and they are able to determine their fitment in this domain.
+We believe this is the much-needed exposure that summer programs are designed for." he added.

 Over the years, Vector's distinctive people practices have set it apart in the competitive consulting space.
-Attrition for the company has always been in the single digit realm compared to industry rates of 15%-20%.
-The entire hiring of the company is growth focused to expand capacity and not for backfilling exits.
-Unlike organizations relying on annual forecasts, Vector thrives on real-time visibility and swift adaptation.
+The company has been expanding its summer program over the years and believes it will create a win-win for the students and the organisation.

 About Vector Consulting Group: